19 Serious Court Cases with Hilarious Names

 Death v.
 Graves

 Alan and Demetri Death sued Graves & Co. (among others) for crashing their vehicle into the Death family motorcycle.
 Fortunately, Death lived.
-These are the things TV crime dramas always get wrong.

 United States v.
 Forty-three Gallons of Whiskey